-You will need to fill out the checklists, found at the back of these guidelines.
-You will need to complete a checklist for each of the three sections and submit them with your home drawings to Peet for approval before lodging them with the City of Wanneroo (CoW).
-The approval process that follows is detailed in the section entitled, 'Approval Procedure'.
+You will need to fill out the checklists, found at the back of this book, and submit them with your home drawings to Peet for approval before lodging them with the City of Wanneroo.
+The approval process that follows is detailed in the section of the booklet entitled, 'Approval Procedure'.